h0lmes/mockservice/README.md

 Path variables supported.
 Example: `api/entity/{id}` transforms into `api_entity_{id}`.

 > Important note.
-File names should be in lower case, except for HTTP method name.
+File names should be in lower case, except for HTTP method name which should be in upper case.

 #
 ### Customizing HTTP status code and headers

-Status code and headers could be specified at the beginning of the data file to override defaults (default status code is 200).
+Status code and headers could be specified at the beginning or at the end of the data file to override defaults (default status code is 200).

 You can not override headers without overriding status code as well.
 Data file parser looks for 'HTTP/1.1' at the beginning of a line of a data file as an indication this file not only contains payload but status code and headers as well.

-The HTTP code plus headers and the body should be separated with an empty line.
+HTTP code and headers should be separated from the body with an empty line.

 Example: